symfony/symfony-docs/reference/configuration/security.rst

 hashers
 -------

-This option defines the algorithm used to *hash* the password of the users (which in previous Symfony versions was wrongly called *"password encoding"*).
+This option defines the algorithm used to *hash* the password of the users.
 If your app defines more than one user class, each of them can define its own hashing algorithm.
 Also, each algorithm defines different config options: